DrTimothyAldenDavis/SuiteSparse/ParU/Demo/Benchmarking/README.txt

 --------------------------------------------------------------------------------

-    First, compile ParU and its demos/benchmark programs (where "SuiteSparse") is your top-level SuiteSparse repository (suppose it is in your home directory):
+    First, compile ParU and its demos/benchmark programs (where "SuiteSparse") is your top-level SuiteSparse repository (assuming it is in your home directory):

         cd ~/SuiteSparse